CAVIND46016/COVID-19/README.md

 # COVID-19
-This contains articles and user comments related to the 'Coronavirus', scraped from Slashdot (https://slashdot.org/), for analysis purposes.
+This contains articles and user comments related to the 'Coronavirus', scraped from Slashdot - a social news website that originally billed itself as "News for Nerds.
+Stuff that Matters" (https://slashdot.org/).